RPixie/llama_embd-langchain-docs_pro/README.md

 # Creating and Saving VectorStores:
 Step 3: A FAISS index is created from embeddings extracted from JSON chunks of documents.
 The FAISS index or VectorStore is then saved for future queries.

-# Using VectorStore to Qu
+# Using VectorStore to Query Documents:
+Step 4: T